 It is that time of the year again.
 Leaves are beginning to fall.
 The warm air is turning into a brisk wind.
-For pool owners in four-season climates, it is indeed a somber day.
+For pool owners in four-season climates, it is indeed a sad day.
 You must close and winterize the pool.

 Learning how to close an inground pool yourself properly can seem intimidating.